 Simple English definitions for legal terms

-Read a random definition: slump
+Read a random definition: military offense

 An accumulation trust is a special type of trust that allows people with individual retirement accounts (IRAs) to transfer their assets into a trust when they die.
 This trust lets the person specify how their beneficiaries receive the money while still keeping the tax-deferral benefits of the IRA.
 The trust is subject to required minimum distributions (RMD) as given in the SECURE Act of 2020.
 Beneficiaries of an inherited IRA trust must distribute all of the assets within 10 years, and they must distribute at least a tenth of their share each year.
 For accumulation trusts, the RMDs can be reinvested in the trust, but the profits they produce will be taxed.
 This is in contrast to conduit see-through trusts that require the beneficiaries be paid their distributions.